Cape Barren Island

 Cape Barren Island, officially truwana / Cape Barren Island, is a 478 km2 island in Bass Strait, off the north-east coast of Tasmania, Australia.
 It is the second-largest island of the Furneaux Group, with the larger Flinders Island to the north, and the smaller Clarke Island to the south.
 The highest point on the island is Mount Munro at 715 m.
-Mount Munro is named after James Munro (c.
-1779-1845), a former convict turned sealer who, from the 1820s, lived for more than 20 years with various indigenous women on nearby Preservation Island.

-The south-eastern point of the island was named Cape Barren by Tobias Furneaux in in March 1773.
+The name of the island derives from the cape on the south-eastern point of the island, which was named "Cape Barren" by Tobias Furneaux in March 1773.

-The island was gazetted as a locality of the Flinders Council in 1968.
-Its population numbered 66 in 2016, most of them in the settlement called The Corner, on the north-west coast.

 Australia's only native goose, the Cape Barren goose, was first documented by European explorers on the island.
+The number of permanent residents is variously estimated around 65-80 (2021/2025), most of whom live in a settlement called "The Corner".